binipringle/right-to-be-forgotten/_texts/3-classnotes.md

 Constitutions serve two major functions.
 These are (1) recognize and protect individual and group rights, and (2) “constitute” the government by creating institutions, specifying their powers, and establishing the ground rules.
 The two central concepts in this course are **federalism** and **separation of powers**.

-What does “federalism” mean in the U.S. context?
+"Federalism" in the U.S. context:

 - {:.indent-0}Federalism issues are now highly contested and in flux:
 - {:.indent-2}(A) New Deal (1930s) - 1970s: federalism issues settled/stable; broad deference to congressional power.